Accenture/ALM-SF-Metadata-API-Python-Tools/README.md

 Builds a package with differences between source and target branches or commits.

 Detailed explanation can be found at [Merger README](/merger/README.md).

-## Nomenclature

-Validates if metadata files follow custom nomenclature guidelines.

-Detailed explanation can be found at [Nomenclature README](/nomenclature/README.md)

 ## PMD